wingify/readme-central/docs/SDK Reference/gateway-service.md

 The Gateway Service is designed to be deployed within your backend infrastructure.
 This architectural decision offers several key advantages:

-1. **Minimal Latency**: Communication between your application servers (where the FME SDKs are implemented) and the Gateway Service occurs internally, ensuring quick response times.
+1. **Minimal Latency**: Communication between your application servers (where the FE SDKs are implemented) and the Gateway Service occurs internally, ensuring quick response times.
 2. **Enhanced Security**: By keeping all communication within your network, you maintain greater control over data flow and can implement your security measures.
 3. **Scalability**: You can scale the Gateway Service according to your needs and traffic patterns.
 4. **Network Efficiency**: The internal communication reduces external network calls, potentially lowering bandwidth usage and associated costs.